-The Palo Alto Parks and Recreation Commission discussed the dog-park and Hostess House problems Tuesday night, March 26.
+But now, the council's ambitions are butting up against geographical realities.
 The project's shifting nature and large number of potential amenities have become a design nightmare for the city's consulting firm, Siegfried Engineering.
-Paul Schneider, the firm's vice president, described the exercise as "trying to stuff 5 pounds of potatoes into a 2-pound bag."
+Paul Schneider, the firm's vice president, described the exercise Tuesday night as "trying to stuff five pounds of potatoes into a two-pound bag."

-But while lauding the efforts of the consultant and staff, the commissioners were blunt in their assessment of the new design, particularly if the Hostess House is crammed into the 12-acre park near the Menlo Park border.
+The Parks and Recreation Commission, which got its first look at the new revisions Tuesday night, proved sympathetic to Siegfried's and city staff's struggles and lauded the recent response to what members felt was an impossible task.
+But commissioners were blunt in their assessment of the new design, particularly if Hostess House is crammed into the small park near the Menlo Park border.

 "I don't think any of us like this plan with the building in the park," Commissioner Pat Markevitch said at the meeting, a comment that was not challenged by anyone.

 Her colleagues agreed that the new design tries to accomplish too much, leaving El Camino Park with virtually no open space.
 Siegfried's new proposal shifts the dog exercise area -- which would have been located north of Alma Street -- to just north of the park's two playing fields.